lucasscodes/C-LangtonsAnt/README.md

+DANGER: Stable in VSCode but showed different behaviour when exported and manually executed in Windows!

 C++ with WinGDI: Object oriented version of Langtons Ant with threads.

 Implementations order by speed: Javascript < Java < C++!